teuben/nemo/docs/source/rse.rst

 * installing NEMO occurs in place, we use **configure** to track down the system dependent portions (or force them), and a set of **make build** steps will compile and build NEMO.
 There is no **install** step, so users will need to modify their *shell environment* to take advantage of the new tools.
+There is no support for a build tree that's different from the source tree.

 * In terms of documentation there are the unix manual (``man``) pages, very hyperlinked, and the old *Users and Programmers Guide* (in latex).
 The man pages are still used,